 The death of a loved one, regardless of the circumstances, is a time of significant loss and grief.
 Because it is difficult to plan appropriately when under the emotional stress of loss, you are encouraged to consider, discuss and even plan in advance the arrangements that will be necessary at the time of your own death or the death of a loved one.
 This includes decisions about the Christian options of burial, cremation or donation of the body for medical purposes.
 This guide has been developed to help you pre-plan your own service, or to be of help to family members or friends at the time of a death.

-For a copy of First Church’s “A Guide to the Christian Funeral”, please contact the church office.
+Click on The First Church’s “A Guide to the Christian Funeral”.

 How to Find Us